 Personal feedback & online bonus content

-The most valuable aspect of this course is the personal feedback you’ll get on your own work, as you bring the things you learn into practice.
-You can also ask questions any time.
-In order for everyone to learn from each others work and questions, all of this takes place via a dedicated Facebook group, to which only the participants of this course have access.
+The most valuable aspect of this course is the personal feedback you’ll get on your own work via email or Facebook, as you bring the things you learn into practice.
+You can ask questions any time.
+In addition you'll get access to a dedicated Facebook group, exclusively for the participants of this course.

 After the course, you will continue to have access to the group for as long as you want, so the learning continues even after the course finishes, when future participants share their work.
 Every now and then, inspiring examples and case studies will be posted on the goup page as well.

 Online course with personal feedback.

 - Course material in PDF format

 - Personal feedback on your work

 Start date: any time you want (weekdays only)